jahilldev/jameshill.dev/src/modules/articles/typescript-and-11ty.md

 Aside from any bells and whistles you might like / need, that's pretty much it!
 The trick is to run Webpack *before* 11ty, ensuring that by the time 11ty is run, we have all of the source files ready to run through the build.

-Personally, I use `npm-run-all` to orchestrate this build order.
+Personally, I use <a href="https://www.npmjs.com/package/npm-run-all" target="_blank" rel="noopener">npm-run-all</a> to orchestrate this build order.
 Once installed, we can update our `package.json`:

 ```diff-json
 {